Yoast/PHPUnit-Polyfills/README.md

 Using this library
 -------

-Each of the polyfills has been setup as a trait and can be imported and `use`d in any test file which extends the PHPUnit native `TestCase` class.
+Each of the polyfills and helpers has been setup as a trait and can be imported and `use`d in any test file which extends the PHPUnit native `TestCase` class.

 If the polyfill is not needed for the particular PHPUnit version on which the tests are being run, the autoloader will automatically load an empty trait with that same name, so you can safely use these traits in tests which